15 Spring Recipes to Brighten Up Your Table

 8. Mushroom “Scallops” With Warm Pesto

-As noted, herbs are wonderful in spring and this vegan recipe features plenty.
+As noted, herbs are wonderful in spring and this vegan recipe from My New Roots features plenty.
 Parsley and spinach come together to form a pesto, which is delicious topped with a scatter of seasonal oyster mushroom “scallops.”

 9. Persian Rice With Fava Beans and Dill